TobiasS1402/k3s-at-home/README.md

 This repository _is_ my home Kubernetes cluster in a declarative state.
 [Flux](https://github.com/fluxcd/flux2) watches my [cluster](./cluster) directory and makes the changes to my cluster based on the YAML manifests.

-This repository is built off the [k8s-at-home/template-cluster-k3s](https://github.com/budimanjojo/home-cluster), which is based on the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository but reconfigured to not use helm at all.
+This repository is built off the [k8s-at-home/template-cluster-k3s](https://github.com/budimanjojo/home-cluster), which is based on the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository but reconfigured to use as little helm as possible.

 ---